mindspore-lab/mindone/examples/movie_gen/docs/report.md

 ### Evaluation

 We conduct experiments to verify our implementation's effectiveness on the [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php) dataset containing 13,320 videos.
 We split the videos into training and test sets by 8:2.

-Here are the training performance and test accuracy.
+The training performance on MindSpore 2.3.1 and Ascend 910* and the accuracy on the test set are as follows.

 | model name      |  cards | batch size | resolution |  precision |   OPL Loss | s/step     | PSNR | SSIM |
 | :--:         | :---:   | :--:       | :--:        | :--:       | :--:      |:--:    | :--:   |:--:   |